Clube do Remo: Supporters

 In the 1970s, the prestigious magazine Revista Placar, elected the best supported clubs in each Brazilian state and the Leão Azul again confirmed its supremacy in Pará.
 In the 90s contributed further to the increase in Clube do Remo fans, due to the large made the club in this period: eight state titles, large national campaigns and supremacy in the Classic King of the Amazon (the taboo history of 33 games without losing for the biggest rival).

 However, from the 2000s, Clube do Remo began to get into a turbulent period in its history with successive failures in national competitions like the relegation from the Série C in 2005 and being relegated to the point where they did not play a national championship three times.

 Despite the difficulties, the fans, contrary to expectations, only increased.
 Proof of this was the IBOPE study which ranked Remo as the largest club in Northern Brazil and 16th in the ranking of the largest supported clubs of the country, besides being the fastest growing among fans in the range of 10 to 15 years, surpassing clubs like Botafogo, Fluminense and Coritiba.
 Remo has most of its fans in Belém, ranging from 1 million to 2 million.

+Attendances

+The average home attendance of Remo per league season: